 #3 The Panzer SS divisions

-Meanwhile the Brits and Canadians faced fanatics who didn’t like opposition one bit, the brain-washed Waffen-SS troops.
+Meanwhile the Brits and Canadians had to face fanatics who didn’t like opposition one bit: the brain-washed Waffen-SS troops.
 Those Hitler enthusiasts, unlike their regular colleagues in the Wehrmacht, gladly swallowed every lie spoken by Goebbels, the Propaganda Minister, and their equipment and training was outstanding.
 Nazi lies were their vice, and they truly believed the Allies intended to exterminate Germany.
 For them it was a fight to the end, and few allowed themselves to be captured alive.

 Both German commanders in France, Rundsted and Rommel, considered the 2nd British Army to be the chief threat.
 Firstly, they were considered more experienced soldiers than the Yankees, and secondly, a breakthrough in the British sector would leave Paris vulnerable, and therefore, all the German armies in Normandy would be trapped.
 As a result, the Fifth Panzer Army (Panzer Group West) who faced the 2nd British Army, had ten Panzer divisions (combining mechanized infantry and tanks), as opposite to two Panzer divisions in the Seventh Army, facing the Americans.
 It was the biggest assembly of panzer divisions since the battle of Kursk in 1943.